-Kathleen J. Yost, Ph.D., is an epidemiologist with primary interests in health literacy and patient-reported outcomes measurement.
-Dr. Yost has over 10 years of experience in outcome measure development and validation, and she is the lead quantitative methodologist for Mayo Clinic's Survey Research Center.
+Kathleen J. Yost, Ph.D., is an epidemiologist with research interests in health literacy, survey methodology and patient-reported outcomes measurement.
+Dr. Yost has over 15 years of experience in outcome measure development and validation and is director of Mayo Clinic's Survey Research Center.
 Her research focuses on using patient-centered questionnaires to measure experiences of illness and perceptions of health care received, with the overall goal of using this information to enhance patients' quality of life and improve quality of care.

-- Estimating minimally important differences for patient-reported outcome measures to facilitate interpretation and clinical usefulness of results
+- Minimally important differences.
+Dr. Yost conducts research on estimating minimally important differences for patient-reported outcome measures to facilitate the interpretation and clinical usefulness of results.

 Significance to patient care